Isoergine: Use and effects

 Isoergine occurs naturally in morning glory species, including Ipomoea tricolor (tlitliltzin), Ipomoea corymbosa (ololiuhqui), and Argyreia nervosa (Hawaiian baby woodrose).
 It has been found to constitute 8 to 35% of total alkaloid content relative to 5 to 58% for ergine.

 Albert Hofmann, the discoverer of LSD's psychedelic effects, tried 2 mg isoergine orally and experienced feelings of unreality, detachment from the outside world, feelings of mental emptiness, tiredness, and apathy, though no specific sensory distortions were mentioned.
 He described its effects as similar to those of ergine, which he had tested at doses of up to 2 mg.
 Subsequently Heim and colleagues assessed ergine at higher doses of 3 to 6 mg orally and observed toxic-like effects, while isoergine at 2 to 5 mg orally produced notable hallucinogenic effects.
 The psychedelic effects of isoergine observed in this study included some euphoria, synaesthesia, and altered time perception.
 However, although hallucinogenic, isoergine's effects have been described as not LSD-like.
-The presence of hallucinogenic effects of isoergine has also been described as quite unusual for an isolysergamide derivative.
+The presence of hallucinogenic effects of isoergine has been described as quite unusual for an isolysergamide derivative.

 It is thought that ergine and isoergine together may account for most or all of the effects of morning glory seeds, with ergine producing intoxication, sedation, and autonomic side effects and isoergine producing hallucinogenic effects.
 Conversely, other notable constituents, including elymoclavine, lysergol, and chanoclavine, produced no psychoactive or hallucinogenic effects in humans.
 Ergometrine, which is a minor constituent representing up to 8% of total alkaloids, is known to produce psychedelic effects only in higher amounts (2–10 mg) than those in typical doses of morning glory seeds and hence is thought to not contribute to the effects of the seeds either.
 Moreover, ergometrine is present in Ipomoea tricolor and Argyreia nervosa but not in Ipomoea corymbosa.
 Isoergine being responsible for the hallucinogenic effects of morning glory seeds is also supported by animal studies.

 According to Alexander Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known and Loved) however, both ergine and isoergine are "probably correctly dismissed" as not contributing to the effects of morning glory seeds.
 The poorly-stable lysergic acid hydroxyethylamides (LSHs) might alternatively be involved in the psychedelic effects of morning glory seeds per Shulgin.